Wimbledon champion Elena Rybakina wins Italian Open

 ROME – Elena Rybakina is discovering that her big serve and heavy groundstrokes can do damage on clay courts, too.

-The Wimbledon champion was dominating 21-9 in the winners category when Ukrainian opponent Anhelina Kalinina retired due to a left thigh injury early in the second set of the rain-delayed Italian Open final on Saturday.
+The Wimbledon champion was dominating 21-9 in the winners category when Ukrainian opponent Anhelina Kalinina retired due to a left thigh injury early in the second set of the rain-delayed Italian Open final.

 It’s been quite a year for Rybakina, who reached the final of the Australian Open, also won an elite title in Indian Wells and was the runner-up in Miami.
-On Monday, she’ll move up to a career-high No. 4 in the rankings and will be considered a contender at the French Open, which starts next weekend.
+She’ll move up to a career-high No. 4 in the rankings and will be considered a contender at the French Open, which starts next weekend.

-“She’s serving 200 kph (125 mph).
+“She’s serving 125 mph.
 (Plus) she’s also making winners like no one on tour,” Kalinina said.
 “Anyone can win in Paris, but she has good chances.

 “I am sure if she’s going to do like this, maybe new world No. 1 for sure.”